Looking for new slimming world friendly dinner ideas using minced beef and vegetables? We show you how to make this easy Curried Mince Hotpot recipe.

 Instructions

-- Add stock, season with salt and pepper and leave to simmer for 10 minutes.300 ml (1 cup) Beef stock, Salt & Pepper
+- Add 300 ml Beef stock, season with Salt and Pepper and leave to simmer for 10 minutes.

-- Whilst mince is simmering, place sliced potatoes in a saucepan filled with enough water to cover.
-Bring to boil, then simmer for 5 minutes, drain immediately (do not overcook or they will break.)2 Large Sweet Potato
+- Whilst mince is simmering, place sliced sweet potatoes in a saucepan filled with enough water to cover.
+Bring to boil, then simmer for 5 minutes, drain immediately (do not overcook or they will break.)

-- Remove curry leaves, stir in the peas and season with salt & pepper.100 Grams (½ cup) Peas
+- Remove curry leaves, stir in the 100 g Peas and season with salt and pepper.

 - If using a hob to oven dish layer potato straight on top.
 Or transfer to a casserole dish before layering potatoes on.

-- Serve scattered with coriander, salt & pepper.
-Enjoy!1 tablespoon Chopped fresh Coriander, Salt & Pepper
+- Serve scattered with 1 tablespoon Chopped fresh Coriander, salt and pepper.
+Enjoy!

 Video